 By 1848 Deere moved from Grand Detour to Moline, IL, a transportation hub on the Mississippi River.
 The new location allowed him to export his farming equipment to states far outside of the Midwest.
 The 10,000th Deere steel plow would be made at that factory in 1855.
 The success of the tool earned it the nickname the plow that broke the plains.

 In 1868, Deere incorporated his business as Deere & Company, as it is known today.
 John Deere, the patriarch of the operation died in 1886.
 It would be nearly 40 years before his business produced a self-propelled tractor.

 The John Deere Model D debuted in 1923.
-The new agricultural vehicle made mechanical farming a reality for farmers across the country.
-The two cylinder tractor would remain in production for 30 years, with relatively minor changes throughout.
+The new agricultural vehicle made mechanical farming a reality for crop producers across the country.
+The two cylinder tractor would roll off assembly lines for 30 years, with relatively minor changes throughout.
 At 160,000 units produced, the Model D survives as the longest production run of any John Deere two cylinder tractor.